 MSI is offering two flavors of its midrange Radeon R9 270 GPU, formerly known as the Radeon HD 7870 GHz edition.
 There is a standard model and one with an “X” after its name.
 The difference between the two is the X model has slightly higher core and boost clocks, but otherwise the two cards are the same and are both based on AMD’s Pitcairn GCN core, which is a 28nm part that debuted in 2013.

 When it comes to PC parts and accessories, all roads eventually lead to gamers.
 Intel and AMD both sell unlocked processors so gamers can more easily overclock their rigs for a few extra frames per second; pro gamer Johnathan “Fatal1ty” Wendel has endorsed everything from motherboards to power supplies; there’s gaming RAM; and of course, a whole assortment of accessories designed to give you an edge when smoking your friends on the virtual battlefield.
 Up until now, one of the few items missing from the list was an 802.11ac wireless router.

-Note: This review was originally featured in the February 2014 issue of the magazine.
+Note: This review was originally featured in the April 2014 issue of the magazine.